anitagraham/refinerycms-testimonials/readme.md

 ## Views

-Somewhere in a view or layour you will need to call the testimonials partial.
+Somewhere in a view or layout you will need to call the testimonials partial.

 ````ruby
         <section id='side'>